CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 ## Multi-node jobs
 ### MPI
+We launch the MPI program using Julia's `mpiexec` wrapper function.
+The wrapper function substitutes the correct command from local preferences to the `mpirun` variable to run the MPI program.
+The command is `srun` in Puhti, Mahti, and LUMI.
+The wrapper allows us to write more flexible code, such as mixing MPI and non-MPI code, and more portable code because the command to run MPI programs can vary across platforms.

 An example of a `script.jl` Julia code.
-We use the `mpiexec` wrapper function which launches the MPI program, `prog.jl`, using `mpirun` command from local preferences, `srun` in Puhti, Mahti and LUMI.
-The wrapper makes the code more portable and flexible.
-For example, performing non-MPI tasks before and after the MPI code.

 ```julia
 using MPI